The ERP tailor-made suit for SMEs

 • Extra orders on behalf

 The buyer often has these details in mind, but his employees do not.
-Instructions that are passed on verbally or through third parties are often lost or ignored.
+Instructions that are passed on orally or through third parties are often lost or ignored.
 This happens even in smaller companies.
 For lack of information, for example, the need for an order is estimated because the ordering party is not responsible for informing the buyer.
 The consequences are not only too much stock and thus unnecessary costs, but also the basis for further mistakes.
 These weaken the performance of the business.
-Modern systems such as SAP Business One offer also gives the buyer the opportunity to network with his suppliers.
+In addition, modern systems such as SAP Business One enable the buyer toto network with its suppliers.
 Enquiries can be made and orders placed directly from the system.

 The tailor-made suit: Customised reporting through an ERP system